 So, why cat cafes?
 We learned that many people in Tokyo live in apartment blocks that have pet restrictions.
 If you are an animal lover then the only way to get some pet cuddling time is to go to one of these cafes.
 Hence, why they are very popular.
 I’m pretty sure my brother (owner of 3 cats) and my husband (known as the Cat Whisperer in my family because he can charm any cat) would both be regular attendees at these cat cafes if they lived in Tokyo.

 There are about 30 cat cafes in Tokyo which are probably the most popular type of animal cafe.
 There are also other types of animal cafes for rabbits, birds, owls, snakes, reptiles, dogs and even penguins.
 Basically most types of pets are covered by some sort of cafe.
-Where in Tokyo and The Japan Times have a handy list of animal cafes – you will need to check individually though to see if they allow children to visit.
+Where in Tokyo has a handy list of animal cafes – you will need to check individually though to see if they allow children to visit.
 We wanted to go to the Dog Cafe (Dog Heart) but ran out of time.

 Animal cafes need to be booked ahead of time if you want to go at peak times like the weekend or in the evenings.
 We went to a rabbit cafe, R.a.a.g.f in Harajuku which had the most adorable (really fat) rabbits.
 Unfortunately, we went after the Halloween Parade on a weekend.
 The only time slot R.a.a.gf. could give us was inconvenient with dinner plans we had made with friends.
 They were incredibly kind though and saw the disappointment on my children’s faces.
 They let my children coo over the rabbits for a few minutes even though there was a line of people waiting to get in for the next round of rabbit cuddling.